w3c/openscreenprotocol/control_protocol.md

   the [functional requirements for the Remote Playback API](requirements.md#remote-playback-api-requirements).
 * The control protocol must meet [non-functional requirements](requirements.md#non-functional-requirements).

+If an [RTCDataChannel](datachannel.md) is used as the transport, additional messages will be required to exchange WebRTC signaling messages to establish the channel.

 ## Message Transport

 To meet the requirements above, a message oriented control protocol is necessary.
-That means that each party should be able to transmit a sequence of variable-length messages from the other, and have that message received as a whole by the other party, intact and in-order.
+That means that each party should be able to transmit a sequence of variable-length messages from the other, and have every message received by the other party, intact and in-order.

 The RTCDataChannel does support variable length messages (**TODO:** find a spec for it!), although there are
 [message size limits and possible interoperability issues](https://stackoverflow.com/questions/35381237/webrtc-data-channel-max-data-size).
 Meanwhile, QUIC is stream-oriented and not message oriented, so a message oriented framing must be defined on top of it.
-In light of this, this control protocol will define its own message framing format.
+In light of this, this control protocol defines its own message framing format.

 It is assumed that reliability, in-order delivery, and message integrity are ensured by the tranport and security layer, and they are not addressed here.
+(Note that each message does have a sequence ID that allows user agents to process messages in the order they were generated.)

 ## Message Format